 Most residential forced air-heating systems and air-conditioning systems do not bring outdoor air into the house mechanically, and infiltration and natural ventilation are relied upon to bring outdoor air into the home.
 Advanced designs for new homes are starting to add a mechanical feature that brings outdoor air into the home through the HVAC system.
 Some of these designs include energy efficient heat recovery ventilators to mitigate the cost of cooling and heating this air during the summer and winter.

-When adding outside air in order to dilute the pollution within your home is not there are a few other options.
+When adding outside air in order to dilute the pollution within your home is not an option, there are a few other options.
 HEPA air purifiers which are separate from your homes HVAC system can be effective.
 If this is not an option many newer homes have an air filter cabinet located on top of or underneath the furnace depending on whether it is an upflow or downflow model, putting a charcoal or other type of particulate filter in can help reduce pollutants within the home.